denisbider/Atomic/README.md

 Atomic is maintained.
 It is going to continue to be.
 If you have a defect report, I welcome it.

 *However*, I maintain it for my own needs, not to serve users.
-If you seek someone's help, or you want me to do something for you, please direct such requests to a file named NUL on Windows.
+If you seek someone's help, or you want me to do something for you, then if you are on Windows, please direct such requests to a file named NUL.

 ## What compilers and platforms does it support?